Aggregation of financial markets: Introduction

-Aggregation in real markets is often comprised of a mixture of both settlement mechanisms, reflecting that both adiabatic and iso-util traders might be present in the market.
-Even if adiabatic aggregation seems to be more natural, iso-util aggregation plays an important role in financial markets.
-For example, in the Uniswap protocol (see, e.g., \cite{Adams:21}), the iso-utils of the individual liquidity providers are in fact aggregated in an iso-util fashion to determine how the protocol provides liquidity for liquidity takers.\\
+Aggregation in real financial markets is often comprised of a mixture of both settlement mechanisms, reflecting that both adiabatic and iso-util traders might be present in the market.
+Even if adiabatic aggregation seems to be more natural, iso-util aggregation plays an important role.
+For instance, protocols of automated market makers are the most prominent example.
+Indeed, in the Uniswap v2 and v3 protocol (see~\cite{Adams:20, Adams:21}), liquidity providers act iso-util.
+Moreover, their individual iso-utils are effectively aggregated in an iso-util fashion to determine how the protocol provides liquidity to liquidity takers according to an aggregated iso-util. \\

 As individual traders are never in the exact same equilibrium, we have the following central observation: